 Then why the heck would they still want to succumb to that prejudicial nonsense about bare feet?
 Mr. George would be spinning in his grave if he knew that rather than royalty or family, customers were being treated like "undesireables".
 "A culture that cares", or "respecting the dignity of the individual", my ass.
 George was still alive and active during the sixties/seventies -- what was *his* take on discrimination?
 I decided to take this up with them at the corporate level, and since I'm in their territory for some part of each year, push it fairly hard.

-Having learned that the most frequent anti-feet excuse from grocery chains is illusory liability concerns, I went after the legal department in a similar approach to Ahold.
+Since one of the most frequent anti-feet excuse from grocery chains is illusory liability concerns, I went after the legal department in a similar approach to Ahold.
 People who sit at a desk in front of a computer all day certainly have time to do the necessary research, from my fledgling guidance and beyond, and perhaps eventually understand that removing this one remaining but painful wart of discrimination from their entire infrastructure really would make good long-term business sense.
-It would cost them almost nothing, with a potentially rich reward in terms of community relations and positive PR.
+It would cost them almost nothing, in return for a positive reward in terms of community relations.

 To: firstname.lastname@example.org Subject: Case Ref # 9876543 : shoe-policy case Date: Sun, 12 Mar 2017 06:10:08 -0500 Please associate this message with customer-care case # 9876543, currently being handled by your Legal department.
 Here is some supporting information for the request.
 This case likely needs to travel to the CEO or similar level to be resolved.
 Please read and understand the following material from the web: http://www.ahcuah.com/bf/history/myths_oh.pdf http://www.barefooters.org/faq-q20/ In addition, simple online searches for word combinations such as barefoot health barefoot liability barefoot safety barefoot fitness and any other words expressing commonly stated "concerns", will turn up countless references illustrating the increasing popularity of the barefoot lifestyle as a healthy choice.
 It would clearly be in the best business interests of Publix to accomodate that, collectively shed any remaining vestiges of misplaced prejudice from the sixties, and welcome barefoot patrons on an equal basis with any other paying customers.
 Again, there is no risk presented to Publix in terms of duty of care, since someone walking in across the parking lot has already clearly assumed their own risk profile.
 Experienced barefooters are both well aware of and *resistant to* potential hazards.
 I personally go out in the woods and hike mountains without shoes, and am perfectly fine.
 Mr. George would have probably agreed with me, in that unfounded discrimination is always at odds with community goodwill.